kyle-n/kyle-n.github.io/src/routes/blog/posts/componentfactoryresolver-explained.md

 If you work with any component-based framework long enough, you'll run into a problem.
 How do you share functionality across components?

 Angular gives us many options.
 You can share logic in services, child components or directives.
 However, sometimes these options are not enough.
 A directive can only modify an element, a service cannot display content, and a child component should not modify its parent.

 Sometimes, the best option is to build a [higher-order component](https://reactjs.org/docs/higher-order-components.html).
 A higher-order component accepts another component as its input and "wraps" it.
 This is a common pattern in React and a great way to share logic across components without burdening them with extra service dependencies or logic.

 With a little help from `ComponentFactoryResolver`, we can do this in Angular too.

 ## Why use ComponentFactoryResolver?

 Imagine you're creating a dashboard with two tables, each with a different layout.
 As indicated below, the top table is for transactions, and the bottom table is for users.

 ![A screenshot of a table showing two transactions.
 It has columns for transaction ID, amount and details](/img/transaction-table.png)

 ![A screenshot of a table showing two users.
 It has columns for user name and salary](/img/user-table.png)

 The **transactions table** has checkboxes and three columns showing a number, currency and date, respectively.
-While the **user table** also has a checkbox, it displays only two additional columns, the first rendering a string and the second a currency value.
+While the **user table** also has a checkbox, it displays only two additional columns, the first rendering a string and the second a currency value .

 On one hand, the checkbox logic for each table is the same and should be shared.
 On the other, how would you reconcile two radically different row layouts?